bryaan/dotfiles/README.md

 ------------------------------------------------
 ------------------------------------------------

-TODO Easier: bash starts a fish shell that simply dumps its PATH, *to bash's stdout*.
+TODO Copy fish PATH to bash.
+from fish:
+must format the space delimited to colon delimited, then inject: bash -c "export PATH=$fmt_path"

-TODO Copy fish PATH to bash. (thinking this will be needed for some programs that call the bash shell, but havent run into anything yet so maybe not) Add a source 'file' line in .bashrc.
+programs that call the bash shell, but havent run into anything yet so maybe not) Add a source 'file' line in .bashrc.
 The target file is written to by fish, on demand, with PATH setting code.